ZeWang42/Swarmchestrate-Decentralised-Auto-Scaling/application/README.md

 /py : utilities to extract monitored data

-After successfully deployed istio on a k3s cluster, one should follow the steps below to deploy application and perform monitoring
+After successfully deployed istio on a k3s cluster, one should follow the steps below to deploy the application and perform monitoring

 ## Step 1: deploy application and frontend gateway